 I flew in from The Netherlands to Geneva, on a very early flight, so I arrived in Geneva before 9 in the morning.
 It was easy to find a shuttle bus to Chamonix: I asked at the transportation/hotel information desk at the airport and they could book me directly for the next bus.
 I asked about possibilities to take a train to Chamonix (I like trains much better than buses), but they said it would take much more time at a much higher price.

-or € 25 a Swiss Tour coach took me from Geneva Airport to Chamonix Sud.
+So for € 25 a Swiss Tour coach took me from Geneva Airport to Chamonix Sud.
 During this 1:30 hrs ride, the rain was falling quite severely and it got me worrying about my first day on the trail.
 Despite the heavy clouds, I could see a glimpse of the mighty Mer de Glace– glacier when we approached Chamonix.
 I would not see the glacier in its full beauty however for another 9 days.

 Chamonix to Les Houches